LECTURE PROGRAMME - 2021

 Ian Cockburn tells the story of the Moorish invasion and the Christian reconquest of the Iberian Peninsula, through an introduction to the surviving architecture and other areas of material culture such as silk textiles, carved ivory caskets, bronzed sculptures and refined ceramics.

-2nd November 2020 (ZOOM)
+2nd November 2020 (changed, ZOOM)

 Poets, Painters & Private Lives in 19th century Venice